WoodWing/contentstation-drag-to-indesign/README.md

 ```

 # Notes
-* The plugin assumes that the server url returned by the Content Station SDK matches the server url configured for InDesign.
+* The plugin assumes that the server URL returned by the Content Station SDK matches the server URL configured for InDesign.
 Please update the createDragData function if this is not the case.
-* The text of the button and tooltip can be localised by changing the D2ID_LABEL and D2ID_HINT_TEXT constants
+* The text of the button and tooltip can be localized by changing the D2ID_LABEL and D2ID_HINT_TEXT constants